 - Preheat oven to 375°.

-- Combine 6 cups fresh pears (that is 6 cups after peeling, coring, and dicing) and 2 tablespoons of lemon juice in a 2-quart baking dish; toss the pears to coat with the lemon juice.
+- Combine pears (that is 6 cups after peeling, coring, and dicing) and lemon juice in a 2-quart baking dish; toss the pears to coat with the lemon juice.

-- Combine ½ cup sugar, 1 tablespoon of cornstarch and 1 teaspoon cinnamon in a separate bowl.
+- Combine sugar, cornstarch, and cinnamon in a separate bowl.

-- Pour sugar mixture over pears in baking dish, toss with fork to coat.
+- Pour sugar mixture over pears in a baking dish, toss with a fork to coat.

-- Combine ½ cup flour, ½ teaspoon cinnamon and ½ cup of brown sugar in a separate bowl.
+- Combine all-purpose flour, cinnamon, and brown sugar in a separate bowl.

 - Add ½ cup muesli (or granola) and ½ cup of chopped walnuts to flour mixture, stir in.